Challenging the Implied Consent Law for DUI Arrests in Florida with Persistence and Knowledge

 A judge may also require that you install an ignition interlock device on your vehicle.
 First offenders are required to have an ignition interlock device installed if a minor was in the vehicle or their blood alcohol level reached a certain level.
 The use of an ignition interlock device is mandated for a second DUI conviction.

 At the law office of Joseph Montrone, Jr., I have helped a number of clients successfully fight their implied consent law violations in order to retain their driving privileges and avoid a DUI conviction.
-As a Largo drunk driving attorney, I also represent clients on felony DUI charges.
+As a St. Petersburg drunk driving attorney, I also represent clients on felony DUI charges.
 To avoid or reduce the consequences of violating the implied consent law or related charges, you should contact a criminal defense lawyer who is knowledgeable about the law and local courts in your county.

 At the law office of Joseph Montrone, Jr., P.A., I defend drivers charged with violating the implied consent law for refusal to take a breath, blood or urine test and challenge the results of such tests when drivers comply.
 I provide a free initial consultation.
 Contact me online or call my office at 727-888-0102.